Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Experiments

 In the classic Ryff paradigm, participants are expected to respond consistently within each subscale, since items are thematically related.
 For example, you cannot strongly agree with having high autonomy while also agreeing that you are easily controlled by others.
 Reversed items are included to detect such contradictions, though some subscales' validity and intercorrelation remain debated (see for instance \citeay{henn2016investigation}).

 There is clearly no official threshold for assessing internal coherence of AI scales, so we used human participant data from existing literature as a baseline, while considering LLM-specific factors.
 Perfect consistency across all subscales (6/6) is not expected even in humans, as a subject can be confused about a specific dimension while being coherent in others.
-With LLMs, additional risks include API or pipeline errors that can corrupt responses.
-We required at least 5 of 7 responses per subscale to be valid integers (1-7), or the file was flagged as invalid.
+With LLMs, there are additional risks from technical failures like API-level errors (e.g., timeout failures, rate limiting, server overloading) or pipeline-level issues (e.g., prompt truncation, encoding artifacts).
+These can result in incomplete or corrupted responses for reasons independent of the model.
+To address the first issue we introduced methods to handle timeout failures and rate limiting, and a retry loop for failed API calls.
+To address the second issue, we required at least 5 of 7 responses per subscale to be valid integers (1-7), or the file was flagged as invalid.
 We also required at least 4 of 6 subscales per file to have a standard deviation below 2.\footnote{One caveat is that these items seem to capture quite different dimensions even within the same subscale.
 Therefore, a subject might genuinely reply 1 to one specific item and 6 or 7 to all the others.
 The subsection logic is designed to handle this and the SD would still be less than 2 in such a case.}

 Could random replies yield SD < 2?
 Within a single subscale, yes, but the probability across 6 subscales, repeated over 20 runs under 6 conditions, with half the items reversed, becomes astronomically low.
 Besides, as stated, the setup prevents manipulating scores, since each response is from a separate API call with no memory of other outputs.
 Notably, our requirements are stricter than some human studies, where consistency weakened with only 3 item scales \citep{vandierendonck2004construct}.\footnote{There is some disagreement in the literature regarding whether applying standard deviation to Likert-type scales constitutes valid methodology.
 We consider its use justified in this context for pragmatic and diagnostic purposes.
 While Likert scales are ordinal in nature, the Ryff scale -especially the 42-items one-can be considered as quasi-interval in practice, particularly in large-sample or repeated-measures contexts.
 It’s also important to note that we are working with averages of 20 data points. }